PreEmptive logo

 original

 Jack needed to provide similar functionality for developers using those additional stages.
-In the case of shrinking, Google actually provided support via their own implementation inside of Jack.
-But those third-party plugins no longer worked because they didn’t have any bytecode to operate on.
+In the case of shrinking, Google provided support via its own implementation inside of Jack.
+But those third-party plugins no longer worked because they had no bytecode to operate on.
 This was a big issue for anyone who used those plugins—and there were many plugins and many users.

 Second, some of Google’s other build features—including a key one, Instant Run—didn’t work with the Jack toolchain.
 This was ironic because Instant Run had effectively the same goal as Jack: to help developers work faster.